Scottish Fold Cat Indoor Living Guide

 Scottish Fold cats with moderate energy levels need a moderate amount of stimulation to thrive indoors, including interactive toys and regular play sessions.

-With a typical weight of 6-13 lbs and lifespan of 11-14 yrs, the Scottish Fold requires thoughtful care tailored to their specific breed characteristics.
+Between the 6-13 lbs adult size and 11-14 yrs lifespan, the Scottish Fold has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 Weighing 6-13 lbs at maturity, the Scottish Fold brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Health Predisposition Summary: Scottish Folds show higher-than-average incidence of osteochondrodysplasia, HCM, PKD based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.